Overview

 Protocol Overview

-Rubicon (v4)
+Rubicon Gladius

-Rubicon pairs offchain efficiency with onchain settlement, decentralization, and transparency.
+Gladius pairs offchain efficiency with onchain settlement, decentralization, and transparency.
 There are no special permissions - everyone enjoys equal root access.

-Version 4 is also known as Gladius.
 The core of the protocol is the GladiusReactor smart contract.
 This smart contract facilitates the encoding and settlement of trades.
 Order intents are encoded and matched off chain and settled onchain.
 This enables an efficient, gasless, and totally non-custodial experience of all traders and market makers.

 Offchain efficiency derives from our API - an open order pool for traders and market makers.
 Users submit orders as encoded intents where they await execution and settlement by ecosystem actors.